 As an illustration of this, there is the idea of 'eternal return or recurrence' proposed by the philosopher Friedrich Nietzsche, suggesting that life is a series of eternal repetitions - in other words, that everything we do, and indeed are doing now, we have done countless times before and that everything repeats itself thus, ad infinitum.
 Such a concept may seem crazy and hardly worth a second thought, but if you try to imagine that what you are doing right now you’ve done before, again, again and again - that you’ve been here countless times before, reading these very words just as you are doing now - how does it make you feel?

 If nothing else, it may bring our attention to the present moment.
 It might even lead us to a momentary pause – long enough to feel a sense of self as the witness of all, separate and independent of the externalities of life.
 Long enough perhaps, to help us feel what it might be like to stop and get off the merry-go-round of mind and experience, and from eternally, repeatedly, leaping from thought to thought and from one thing to another - which, of course, is what we normally do.

-Truth is generally defined as a statement of some unalterable fact, however it could be that there can be no spoken or written truth that is absolute in itself.
-Thus there may be as many truths as there are beings and states of mind to perceive them - each being true in its own situation and context.
-Above all, different truths, nay, all truths may thereby exist simultaneously, both in parallel and paradox, such that truth is simply whatever is happening all around, but what it is depends entirely on one's individual perspective.
+Truth is generally defined as a statement of some unalterable and undeniable fact, however it could be that there can be no spoken or written truth that is absolute in itself.
+Indeed, there may be as many truths as there are beings and states of mind to perceive them - each being true in its own situation and context.
+Above all, different truths, nay, all truths may thereby exist simultaneously, both in parallel and paradox, such that truth is simply whatever is happening all around, but what it is depends entirely on each individual's perspective.